logo

 Abstract

-This study investigated the prognostic value of superior temporal sulcus (STS) depth asymmetry in healthy fetuses for later language abilities, language localization, and language-related white matter tracts.
+In most humans, the superior temporal sulcus (STS) shows a rightward depth asymmetry.
+This asymmetry can not only be observed in adults, but is already recognizable in the fetal brain.
+As the STS lies adjacent to brain areas important for language, STS depth asymmetry may represent an anatomical marker for language abilities.
+This study investigated the prognostic value of STS depth asymmetry in healthy fetuses for later language abilities, language localization, and language-related white matter tracts.
 Less right lateralization of the fetal STS depth was significantly associated with better verbal abilities, with fetal STS depth asymmetry explaining more than 40% of variance in verbal skills 6–13 years later.
-Less right fetal STS depth asymmetry correlated with increased left language localization during childhood.
-The findings suggest fetal STS asymmetry may be a diagnostic biomarker of language development.
+Furthermore, less right fetal STS depth asymmetry correlated with increased left language localization during childhood.
+We hypothesize that earlier and/or more localized fetal development of the left temporal cortex is accompanied by an earlier development of the left STS and is favorable for early language learning.
+If the findings of this pilot study hold true in larger samples of healthy children and in different clinical populations, fetal STS asymmetry has the potential to become a diagnostic biomarker of the maturity and integrity of neural correlates of language.

 Publisher